A whole wheat orecchiette coated in an arugula walnut pesto and tossed with roasted tomatoes, artichokes and asparagus.

 The USDA recommends 10-35% of calories come from protein; however, some protein sources are better for you than others.
 Proteins from lean meats, poultry, seafood and low-fat dairy provide the essential amino acids your body needs without too much additional saturated fat.
 Plant-based protein sources such as legumes, nuts and soy are also good choices with higher quality fats.

-The protein in this dish comes from the nuts and the pasta.
+The protein in this dish comes from the pasta and nuts.

 Carbohydrates are called many things: starch, sugar and fiber, complex and simple.
 They mainly come from grains, legumes, fruits, vegetables, dairy and sweeteners.
 The USDA recommends 45-65% of calories come from carbohydrates.
 In SPE, we target sources of carbohydrates that offer more than just quickly-absorbed calories such as intact or unrefined grains, legumes and whole fruits and vegetables.

 Sugars are naturally occurring in grains, fruits and dairy and added sugars come from sweeteners such as corn syrup, cane and beet sugar, honey, agave, maple syrup and molasses, among others.
-The natural sugar in this dish comes from the pasta.
 There is no added sugar in this dish.
+The natural sugars come from the pasta and vegetables.

 Below are descriptions of a handful of vitamins and/or minerals found in this dish.
 The percent of the daily value recommended by the USDA’s Dietary Guidelines for most adults is shown for each vitamin or mineral listed.